The key to successfully launching and running Dmarts

 1. We work very closely with our riders

-Since the very start of our delivery operations, we have built an amazing community that now amounts to more than 800k riders.
+Since the very start of our delivery operations, we have built an amazing community of riders.
 Working closely with them, we have developed algorithms that allow us to predict demand, so that their shifts and routes can be planned in the most efficient way possible.

 For each and every order placed, we need to make sure that it goes to the right rider and Dmart, so that each route is tailored to their availability and current position within a given city.
 This also applies to our pickers, who are preparing orders within Dmarts.
 Here is how our riders’ and pickers’ times are managed: